murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 - Characters rest in an unsafe location
 - Characters make a disturbance or cause a ruckus

-The Event Die starts as a d12.
-If the party's actions creates unrest and disturbances in the dungeon, the Event Die steps down (so from d12 to d10, or from d8 to d6).
+The Event Die starts as a *d12*.
+If the party's actions creates unrest and disturbances in the dungeon, the Event Die steps down (so from *d12* to *d10*, or from *d8* to *d6*) to a minimum of *d4*.
 Additionally, the Event Die steps down every time the party encounters a Wandering Encounter.
-Laying low in a safe location can result in the Event Die stepping up again.
+Laying low in a safe location can result in the Event Die stepping up again to a maximum of *d12*.

-On a result of 1-3, something happens in response to the party's presence.
+On a result of 1-3 on the Event Di, something happens in response to the party's presence.
 A result of 4 or higher means the party is safe, for now.

 | Event Die | Outcome                                                                                                                                                                                        |
 | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |